cbrnr/python-intro-short/05-Conditions/05-Conditions.md

 ```

 ### Example 4
-Due to the fact that Python only runs the code associated with the first condition yielding `True`, the order of the conditions is important.
+Due to the fact that Python only runs the code associated with the *first* condition yielding `True`, the order of conditions is important.
 Consider the following two examples containing identical conditions, but in a different order:

 ```python
 a = 4